I Once Was Dead

-He is ordained in the Anglican Church of Rwanda and connected to Anglican church leaders across East Africa.
+He is ordained in the Anglican Church of Rwanda and is connected to Anglican church leaders across East Africa.
 He holds a BA and MA in Theology from Uganda Christian University and is working on a PhD from South African Theological Seminary.

 The co-author, Benjamin Fischer, is the rector of Christ the Redeemer in Nampa, Idaho, and Associate Professor of Literature at Northwest Nazarene University.
 He holds a PhD and MA in Language and Literature from the University of Notre Dame, and an MA in Church History from Emory University.
-He has been the editor of a scholarly journal, Nineteenth-Century Contexts, and has written numerous articles on mission in colonial and post-colonial contexts.
+He has been the editor of a scholarly journal, Nineteenth-Century Contexts, and has written numerous articles on missions in colonial and post-colonial contexts.
 He is ordained in the Anglican Church of Rwanda.

 The coauthors have founded a university ministry with chapters at all the Rwandan universities as well as several branches in Uganda.

 I Once Was Dead by Cedric [aka Swidiq] Kanana with Benjamin Fischer is like returning to the Acts of the Apostles.
 Here is the riveting autobiography of Cedric Kanana testifying to the power of the Lord Jesus Christ over Islam, African witch doctors, and even death.
-In the Lord’s good pleasure he took Cedric, a born leader, captive from his spiritual enemies to bring honour to the name of Jesus Christ.
+In the Lord’s good pleasure he took Cedric, a born leader, captive from his spiritual enemies to bring honor to the name of Jesus Christ.
 A serendipity of this stirring narrative is its insights into a gang of thieves, the drug culture, Islam, and witchcraft.
 The only flaw in this book is that it has a last page.
 I hated to put it down.
 Thank God for our authors for giving us such a spiritually revitalizing story. —Dr Bruce Waltke, Distinguished Professor Emeritus of Old Testament at Knox Theological Seminary and Professor Emeritus of Old Testament Studies at Regent College

 Cedric’s story is one of the best evangelistic messages.
 It will bring many generations to know the truth of the salvation we have in our Lord and Saviour Jesus Christ.
 This book brings the gospel into reality and inspires me to do the work of an evangelist.
-God longs to see many young people in Africa, as well as other continents, experiencing the same grace Cedric has put it in this book.
+God longs to see many young people in Africa, as well as other continents, experiencing the same grace Cedric has put in this book.
 This is a book for all. —Emmanuel Kwizera, African Enterprise International Missions Director, Lausanne Movement Catalyst for Proclamation Evangelism

-This story takes us on an improbable journey, which gives hope for our own improbable journeys.
+This story takes us on an improbable journey – which gives hope for our own improbable journeys.
 While the details of our lives may be different, Cedric’s story of grace and transformation by Jesus will resonate with all who seek to know their true identity as a son or daughter of the King of Kings. —Rt Rev Kenneth Ross, Bishop of the Diocese of the Rocky Mountains in the Anglican Church of North America

 As I have seen when Cedric shares his story in ministry, I trust this book will be an important help for both Christians and non-Christians as a way to recognize that many of our problems result from how we misalign our lives and place our hopes in things that betray or destroy us.
 Only Jesus could have saved Cedric, and only Jesus can save any of us. —Rt Rev Emmanuel Ngendahayo, Bishop of Byumba Diocese in the Anglican Church of Rwanda